sydney0zq/python_ocr/README.txt

 :Date: 2017-12-02 11:04

-Please ensure you are using a MacOS operating System.
+Please ensure you are using MacOS operating System.

 ```
 Usage: